 Hurricane season isn’t the time of the year for homeowners to neglect caring for their homes.
-It can be easy for homeowners to believe “it won’t happen to me” but as we continue to see, flood and wind damage can happen to anyone, especially for homes near the Gulf Coast.
-In 2020, we saw a historic rate of storms that brought in devastating winds, rain, and storm surges to a variety of states including Texas.
-For 2021, the weather predictions for this hurricane season may not be to the levels of last year but they are still above the 30-year average.
+It can be easy for homeowners to believe “it won’t happen to me,” but as we continue to see, flood and wind damage can happen to anyone, especially to homes near the Gulf Coast.
+In 2020, we saw a historic rate of storms that brought devastating winds, rain, and storm surges to a variety of states, including Texas.
+For 2023, the weather predictions for this hurricane season may not be at the levels of last year, but they are still above the 30-year average.

 Staying prepared is a must this hurricane season!
 When you combine the uptick of natural disasters, ranging from hurricanes to wildfires throughout the country, with an increase in the cost of repairing a home, leads to the price of insurance also increasing.
 Making sure you are properly prepared to protect your home and finances is paramount.
 Let’s review five pitfalls homeowners may fall into during hurricane season and how you can rectify these issues to stay protected all hurricane season and beyond.

 Having a plan for hurricane season is step one.
 Your home should have the proper procedures in place to handle evacuations when necessary or bunkering down when it’s safe to do so.
 This includes having a plan for protecting your possessions, securing your home, safely traveling, communicating, and protecting your finances.
 Home insurance is a great tool to protect your home; however, while it will protect your home from many perils, it is not blanket coverage.
 Hurricane insurance, a combination of flood insurance and windstorm insurance, can help you stay prepared against wind damage, rains that cause flooding, and storm surges.